Alberta Winter Games

 The Alberta Winter Games is a multi-sport event for developing athletes, aged 11-17 years old.
 The Winter Games were first hosted in 1976 in Banff, and occur each even-numbered year.
 The athletes are selected to represent the eight zones in Alberta in 20 sports such as hockey, badminton, gymnastics, skiing and skating.

 Hockey Alberta coordinates the ice hockey portion of the Winter Games, as a core segment of its Development Program.
-The Winter Games provide players, coaches, trainers and referees an opportunity to discover the great qualities of competitive hockey starting with the zone camp and selection process, through to competing in the Games.
+The Winter Games provide players, coaches, trainers and referees an opportunity to discover the great qualities of competitive hockey starting with the region camp and selection process, through to competing in the Games.

 2020 Games Recap